Here’s what happens when people who love cooking and learning work together.

 In Nick’s 2011 Thiel class was Andrew Hsu, a former 19-year-old PhD candidate in Stanford’s neuroscience program.
 Andrew started undergraduate at the University of Washington at age 12, and graduated at 16 with degrees in neurobiology, biochemistry, and chemistry.
 He left his PhD program at Stanford four years later in order to pursue the Thiel Fellowship.
 Nick and Andrew bonded quickly over their passion for education and learning.
 They started a company together last summer committed to developing high-tech solutions for learning and acquiring knowledge.

 Enter ChefSteps.
 And guess what?
 We love learning, too.
 So we asked Nick and Andrew to build a mobile app that would encourage people to learn more about food and cooking through our recipes and videos.
+Building a mobile app may seem daunting at first to those who are starting from scratch, but there are companies now like Expedition Co. that can help with the development process so you too can make one of your very own.

 “We’re both passionate about cooking and were instantly fascinated by the quality of the ChefSteps content, and wanted to help in any way we could,” says Andrew.
 “When we visited ChefSteps, we kept hearing people talk about how mobile technology was often used in the kitchen to view recipes, as mobile devices are way less unwieldy than laptops.
 So, we started working with ChefSteps on developing the mobile experience and decided that the initial release would be a beautiful mobile recipe viewer.
 We knew that ChefSteps’ content, photos, and videos had to be placed in the forefront of any design, and we hope that we’ve made a first step at showcasing it properly.”